kootenpv/kootenpv.github.io/_posts/2019-06-16-textsearch-an-NLP-library-for-fast-configurable-search.md

 Speed and accuracy is everything in Natural Language Processing (NLP).
 Some decide to go a "pure" Deep Learning route, but even when going in that direction, there are many situations in which you need a fast text searcher.
-Sometimes you just are looking for, say, 10000 words in [bm]illions of texts.
+Sometimes you just are looking for, say, 10000 words in [bm]illions of texts (the more, the higher the relative gain compared to regex).

 One of the libraries existing for that is [flashtext](https://github.com/vi3k6i5/flashtext).
 I suggest you read the article written by my friend [Vikash Singh](https://github.com/vi3k6i5) called "[Regex was taking 5 days to run.
 So I built a tool that did it in 15 minutes](https://www.freecodecamp.org/news/regex-was-taking-5-days-flashtext-does-it-in-15-minutes-55f04411025f/)".
 I'm proud to have raised issues to his library, and he was very patient and he kept making it the awesome package that it is.